mozilla-services/push-service/docs/development.md

 # Development Process

-We develop and deploy on a 2-3 week schedule.
-Before a deploy, a new release is tagged and cut, deployment ticket filed, and QA verified.
+We develop and deploy on a 2 week schedule.
+A new release is tagged and cut a week before deploy, QA files a deployment ticket filed then verifies the release.
 On occasion a release will get a full suite of load-tests as well.

 Some of the ancillary Push projects have no set release schedule and are